KagerouClass/TSAI-ChanChang/README.md

+# TSAI-ChanChang
-# TSAI-ChanChang this is a large number algorithm.
+This is a large number algorithm.